fredolss/rater-js/README.md

 ### Main features:

 * Unlimited number of stars.
+* Svg as background image makes it look good in any size.
 * Custom css.
 Use your own image as star.

 [**Try Rater JS  Demo →**][RaterJS]